Futtawuh/Rapid-Gcode/README.md

 9. The script will then do its thing and output a new .gcode file called ("WhatEverYouNamedItWhenPosting"_Z15_F4000.gcode) if you had a retraction of 15 and a new safe travel of 4000.
 10. Check either ("WhatEverYouNamedItWhenPosting"_Z15_F4000.gcode) or ("WhatEverYouNamedItWhenPosting"Change_log_Z15_F4000.txt) to see if everything is OK.
 11. Send it to your CNC as you would normally do if it looks fine, or if you used Octo_Upload it should be sent to your CNC when its done editing.
-12. That's it, don't crash, be safe.
+12. That's it, **don't crash**, be safe.
 You can make some test paths in Fusion and run it through the script and "dry-run" the new file for testing.

 If nothing changed in the .gcode and the change_log.txt is empty after running the script you might have entered the wrong retraction value and the script didnt find any lines to change.